ansumanm/Docs/Scalable-Software-Architecture-principles.md

   - ### Factory Method pattern
     - Defines an interface for creating an object, but lets the subclasses alter the type of objects that will be created.
 It is used when a class cannot anticipate the class of object that it has to create.
   - ### Abstract Factory pattern
     - Provides an interface for creating families or related or dependent objects without specifying their concrete classes.
     - Used when the system needs to be independent of how its products are created, composed or represented.

 - ## Behavioral Patterns
   - ### Observer pattern:
     - Defines a dependency between objects so that when one object changess state, all its dependents are notfied and updated automatically.
 This is widely used in implementing distributed event handling systems.

+- ## Other Patterns
 - ### Model-View-Controller(MVC) pattern
   Separate the application into three interconnected components:
   - #### Model